Rangers complain about referee Clancy

 During the talks, the Ibrox club made it clear that the introduction of video assisted refereeing (VAR) should be looked at as a priority.

-Aberdeen manager Stephen Glass was also upset by referee Clancy after not awarding a penalty to the Dons in the run-up to Rangers' opener.
+Aberdeen manager Stephen Glass was also upset by referee Clancy not awarding a penalty to the Dons in the run-up to Rangers' opener.

 Glass felt goalkeeper Allan McGregor should have been penalised for a coming together with Ryan Hedges moments before Ianis Hagi scored.
 A penalty was awarded against Alfredo Morelos, from which Lewis Ferguson equalised.